Posted in:

 An ISA transfer is the process of moving an existing ISA from one provider to another.
 You can transfer your ISA if you’re unhappy with your current provider’s charges, investment options, or customer service experience.
 You can also consolidate your ISA investments into one account with a combine ISA transfer.

 Before you transfer your ISA to another provider, ensure the correct process is observed and do your research so that you don’t lose your tax-free status.
-There may be fees or penalties associated with an ISA transfer, and it’s important to weigh up these costs against the potential benefits of transferring.
+There may be fees or penalties associated with an ISA transfer, and weighing up these costs against the potential benefits of transferring is important.

 FAQ